 When it comes to choosing a CMS, keep in mind the features and benefits that you’ll absolutely need.
 Are you looking for price?
 Security or performance?
 Do you have an enterprise level amount of content?
 Or just a handful of sites?
 For businesses looking for enterprise level security, performance and integration, Sitefinity is going to provide a more robust CMS experience.
 But if you’re looking for a more basic website experience, and especially if you lack site building experience, WordPress might be just what you’re looking for.

 At Affirma Consulting, we realize that making the decision to choose a CMS requires diligent thought and planning.
 Our experienced and knowledgeable developers are happy to walk you through which CMS is right for you.
-Our team can connect with you and deliver a free, initial consultation going over the scope, size and scale of your project.
+Whether you choose Sitefinity or WordPress, our team can connect with you and deliver a free, initial consultation going over the scope, size and scale of your project.